Pencilwrench/interview/README.md

 - 5 projects with varying statuses and dates
 - Multiple tasks per project with random assignments

-## For Interviewers

-This project is designed to be used as a starting point for technical interviews.
-Some suggested exercises:

-- Add new API endpoints
-- Implement filtering and sorting
-- Add authentication and permissions
-- Extend the data model
-- Add unit tests
-- Implement task dependencies
-- Add project/task statistics

 ## For Candidates

 When working with this project:

 1. Take time to understand the existing code structure
 2. Follow the established patterns and conventions
-3. Consider edge cases in your implementations
-4. Document any significant changes or additions
+3. Document any significant changes or additions
-5. Write clean, maintainable code
+4. Write clean, maintainable code

 ## License